FreekPluim/FreekPluim/README.md

 Currently, the 2 main projects I'm working on are <a href="https://github.com/FreekPluim/Bartender">Bartender</a>, A game inspired by Papers Please and Bartender: The Right Mix.
 And <a href="https://github.com/FreekPluim/XP-Wolfs/">XP-Wolfs</a>, a discord bot made for study association XP to play Werewolves on discord.

-For School I am currently working on Project IMT&S: Tweeduuster.
+For School I am currently working on a graduation project.
 This is going to become a semi-open world, story driven horror game about De non van Singraven.

 ## Previously worked on
 From Febuary to July of 2024 i worked at Saxion XR Lab working on a multitude of serious games for Enschede Promotie, Leiden Universiteit medisch centrum and others.